emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Requires at least: 2.9
 Tested up to: 3.8.1
-Stable tag: 6.4.5
+Stable tag: 6.5
 License: GPLv2 or later

 The easy way to help your visitors to share your content, adding an attractive social sharing menu to your posts and/or pages.

 == Description ==

 > E-MAILiT Share Buttons can be placed **anywhere** in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter or even **remove** the button itself (using the Third-party Share Buttons instead), place your buttons in **both** position - top and bottom of a page/article, get **social stats without registration**, set your own ''via @Twitter Username'' and sharing links to Twitter are auto-shortened by Twitter using their own in house **link shortening** service.
+You can also show/hide the counter or even **remove** totally the button (using the Third-party Share Buttons instead) even from **certain page(s) or post(s)** too, place your buttons in **both** position - top and bottom of a page/article, get **social stats without registration**, set your own ''via @Twitter Username'' and sharing links to Twitter are auto-shortened by Twitter using their own in house **link shortening** service.

 <a href="http://www.e-mailit.com">Share Buttons</a> (demo)